narqo/syseng_exporter/README.md

 ~~~

 The command above builds a Docker image with the syseng-exporter, using provided `Dockerfile`;
-downloads supporting images with syseng-challenge service and Prometheus; and runs everything.
+downloads supporting images with syseng-challenge service and Prometheus and runs everything.

-Prometheus is running at http://localhost:9090, open the address in web browser.
+Prometheus has been started on http://localhost:9090.

 The following metrics are exported from the syseng-challenge service: